plutzilla/plutzilla.github.io/_drafts/moving-from-http-to-https.md

 While `report-only` CSP can be deployed in production and over time most violations will get reported, there are certain cases when manual testing is needed, for example:

-* Internal applications of subsystems with restricted access
+* Internal applications or subsystems with restricted access
 * Specific browser extensions are used and reports show blocked `chrome-extension` or similar URI

 Manual testing provides the ability not only to report the violations, but to see the actual impact.